We have collated a number of questions that we are often asked by prospective students, which you may find helpful.

 Do your programmes have international accreditation?

 Each higher education institution in the UK is autonomous and responsible for maintaining its own high standards of education.
 The University of London and its lead colleges regularly monitor and review their programmes to ensure that standards are being maintained.
 The University of London was established by Royal Charter in 1836 and was incorporated by Royal Charter granted in 1863, through which it has full degree awarding powers at undergraduate and postgraduate level.
-Since 1858, the University has made its degrees and other awards available to distance learning students through its International Programmes.
+Since 1858, the University has made its degrees and other awards available to distance learning students through its Worldwide Programmes.
 The University is governed by the University of London Act 1994 and the Statutes made under it, including Statute 66(2), which states that:

 Candidates granted degrees and other awards shall have attained the same academic standard irrespective of mode or place of study or examination.